|Advanced Programming||Table of Content||FIX Engine Thread Safety|

 |FIX Engine Threading Models|

-ListenPort - If the parameter is greater than zero the FIX Engine creates an addition thread for the incoming connections process.
+If the ListenPort parameter is greater than zero the FIX Engine creates an addition thread for the incoming connections process.

-storageType - If the AsyncFileBasedStorage value is passed to the session constructor the FIX Engine creates an addition one thread on each session instance.
+If the AsyncFileBasedStorage value is passed to the session constructor the FIX Engine creates an addition one thread on each session instance.
 This thread is used to process session storage file operations in the asynchronous mode.